Questions About France

 Questions About France for senior travellers.

 Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers who are interested in learning as they travel as a couple or as a solo traveller.
-Providing adventure and educational programs to escorted small group tours since 1983.
+Providing adFventure and programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about France that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about France or our other tours.